Gratitude 30 Day Challenge Ideas: How to Stay Positive and Feel Energized

 Day 16: Give someone a compliment.

 Consciously practicing gratitude can be as simple as sharing a specific compliment that can really brighten someone's day.
+A positive experience with gratitude can go a long way!

 Day 17: Donate clothes you don't wear.